rpucella/rpucella.github.io/courses/webdev-sp24/homeworks/1/__src/index.md

 Read up on [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid).
 Here's a handy [Grid cheatsheet](https://css-tricks.com/snippets/css/complete-guide-grid/).

-- Find six molasses-disaster related pictures online.
+- Find six pictures of the stolen paintings.

 - Create a new section at the end of the document entitled _Additional pictures_, and make sure that you add the section to the table of contents.